GatorShan/Tragopogon-Methylation-Project/Calculate_methylation_rate/README.md

 Tdub_V1_scaffold_1	497	497	96.2962962962963	26	1
 ```

 Additionally, I identified the loci with **minimum coverage of 3 across all samples.
-Therefore, the different efficiency of alignment between species won't affect the results from downstream analyses**.Script `overlap_min-cov_4.py` and `overlap_min-cov_CG.sh`, for example, were used.
+Therefore, the different efficiency of alignment between species won't affect the results from downstream analyses**.
+Script `overlap_min-cov_4.py` and `overlap_min-cov_CG.sh`, for example, were used.
 Outputs are (using CG context as example):
 ```
 DES1_CpG.gz.bismark_shared_filtered.cov
 S1_CpG.gz.bismark_shared_filtered.cov